M0hamedsh0aib/Brute_Force/README.md

-## Brute_Force
-## HTTP Bruteforce Script
+## BruteForce Script

-Perform HTTP bruteforce attacks on login forms with this Python script.
-The script supports both GET and POST methods and utilizes provided wordlists for usernames and passwords.
+## Discription

+BruteForce Python script designed as a Brute-Force Attack Tool, specifically crafted for security testing purposes.
+This application enables users to assess the robustness of login systems by systematically trying different combinations of usernames and passwords against a target URL.
+The script supports both GET and POST HTTP methods, offering versatility in evaluating various login systems.

+## intsllation

+Before using BruteForce, you need to ensure that the required dependencies are installed.

+pip install requests argparse termcolor

+This command installs the necessary Python libraries: requests for HTTP requests, argparse for handling command-line arguments, and termcolor for enhancing console output.
+Python Module Installation

+PyPi Module Link

+pip install bruteforce-script

 ## Features